spinnaker-plugin-examples/pf4jPluginWithoutExtensionPoint/README.md

 Spinnaker Plugin (PF4J based) that uses a regular interface as an extension point.

 Note these things when extending a regular interface with Pf4J:
-* currently your extension can only have one interface that is the implicit extension point
 * you need to provide this compiler argument `-Apf4j.ignoreExtensionPoint`
+* if you want to promote your implementation of the interface to the parent service application context, your class must also implement `SpinnakerExtensionPoint`.

 <h2>Usage</h2>